Early Literacy is a key aspect of OWL’s children’s programming.

 Caroline Wilcox Ugurlu, PhD, Wilson® Dyslexia Practitioner (W.D.P.),

-Patricia Moore (aka Mrs. Tricia)
+Patricia Moore, MLS (aka Mrs. Tricia)

 Creating the Reading Habit